-+G-770-046 4-H Flower Garden Collection of 5 different flowers.
++G-770-046 4-H Flower Garden Collection of 5 different cut flowers.
+Flowers are to be cut not potted.
 Each flower in the collection should be exhibited with the number specified for classes 001 thru 045.
 Display in a box or other holder not more than 18 inches in any dimension.
 Do not duplicate entries in classes 001 thru 045 with any in the group collection.